 Help more people survive blood cancer

-Cecelia Brunott, was diagnosed with myeloma in 2020.
-Cecelia has been taking an innovative treatment for the past three years, that works by targeting and destroying key cancer proteins.
+Cecelia Brunott (pictured above) was diagnosed with myeloma in 2020.
+Cecelia has been taking an innovative treatment for the past three years, which works by targeting and destroying key cancer proteins.
 The cancer remains under control, and she feels hopeful about the future.
+Cecelia’s story is a powerful reminder of why we must stay one step ahead of cancer.
+By predicting how the disease will evolve, we can continue developing smarter treatments that keep it in check for longer.

 What is blood cancer?